Andrew-Raz-ACRV/Robotics-Club-Robot-arm/README.md

 ## Running Robot Arm Tests:

 Robot Arm Calibration Test:
-In Robot_Arm_control_Workshops, you can test the calibration of the servos to see if they are accurate
+In Robot Arm control Workshops, you can test the calibration of the servos to see if they are accurate
 ```
-python calibration.py
+python3 calibration.py
 ```

 Computer Vision Threshold Test: